Contact Us

 Lower, thanks to mature, standardized manufacturing processes and relatively lower material and production costs.

-The Process of Rigid Flex PCBs
+The manufacturing Process of Rigid Flex PCBs

 Due to the hybrid nature of rigid-flex PCBs, which combine elements of both FPC (Flexible Printed Circuits) and traditional rigid PCBs, the production of rigid-flex PCBs necessitates facilities equipped for both FPC and PCB manufacturing.
 Initially, electronic engineers design the circuit and form factor of the flexible part of the board based on specific requirements.
 Subsequently, these designs are sent to factories capable of producing rigid-flex PCBs.
 There, CAM (Computer-Aided Manufacturing) engineers process and plan based on the provided files.
 Following this, the required FPCs are produced on FPC production lines, while PCBs are manufactured on PCB lines.
 After manufacturing, according to the electronic engineer's specifications, the FPC and PCB components are seamlessly laminated together using a lamination press.
 This process is followed by several detailed steps to finally produce the rigid-flex PCB.
 A critical stage in this process, given the complexity and detail-oriented nature of rigid-flex PCBs, involves a thorough inspection before shipment.
 This is essential due to the high value of these boards, ensuring that no losses are incurred by either the supplier or the customer due to product issues.